sosy-lab/benchexec/doc/tool-integration.md

 the tool-info module should raise `benchexec.tools.template.UnsupportedFeatureException` with an appropriate message for the user.

+Note that the tool-info module itself and any commands it starts will be executed in its own [container](container.md) similar to the actual runs (if `--container` is used, which will be the default from BenchExec 2.0).
+This means that the tool-info module typically has no network access and that any changes made to files will not be seen by the actual runs.

 #### Specifying a Tool for BenchExec
 The name of the tool-info module needs to be given to `benchexec` as the value